gviegas/contic-osgpb/README.md

 A Data Concentrator works by issuing write and read operations to one or more Units on the network.
 Each Unit has a local database to store the data it generates (e.g. data from energy consumption).
 Commands from a Data Concentrator are used to write to/read from this database, possibly triggering events on the given unit.

 ## Build and Run
 A C99 compiler and a POSIX.1-2008 compliant system are needed to build and run this project.
-The [Makefile](Makefile) is used to build the two applications (Data Concentrator and Unit).
+An executable is created for each operation mode (Data Concentrator or Unit), and the [Makefile](Makefile) can be used to build both applications.
 Once the applications are built, they are ready to be run/deployed.

 #### To build and run the Data Concentrator:
 ```sh